STAMP-project/dspot/README.md

 ### Running on your own project

-You can run DSpot on your own project by running `fr.inria.diversify.Main` and specifying the path to the properties file as first argument:
+You can run DSpot on your own project by running `fr.inria.stamp.Main` and specifying the path to the properties file as first argument:

 ```
-java -cp target/dspot-*-jar-with-dependencies.jar fr.inria.diversify.Main path/To/my.properties
+java -cp target/dspot-*-jar-with-dependencies.jar fr.inria.stamp.Main path/To/my.properties

 # or in maven
-mvn exec:java -Dexec.mainClass="fr.inria.diversify.Main" -Dexec.args="<pathToPropertiesFile>"
+mvn exec:java -Dexec.mainClass="fr.inria.stamp.Main" -Dexec.args="<pathToPropertiesFile>"
 ```

 ### API